Rerun unit tests whenever files update

 Oh frabjous day, the grinding manual labour of the last of these three

-steps can now be banished forever, courtesy of rerun
+steps can now be banished forever, courtesy of rerun, a command line

 Python script that re-runs a given command whenever it detects changes